 - Find out the current rate class of your new site

 Your utility rate will depend on your business site rate class assigned by your utility distributor.
 For example, commercial operations like professional offices, retail establishments, institutional facilities, and restaurants may use small general service or small commercial rates.
 Auto mechanic shops, dry cleaners, and cabinet makers may use medium or large commercial rates.
 Each rate class may be further subdivided into different categories based on the amount of power the customers use.
 To find out your new site's rate class, you can ask your leasing agent or call the distribution company.

 - Know what type of utility meter you have at your new site

 The type of meter at a property determines the rates charged by your retailer.
 If you have a demand meter, your utility bill will be higher because of demand charges.

-- Be aware of your new location’s utility distribution area
+- Determine your new location’s utility distribution area

 Suppose you move your business to a different city or town or relocate from an urban location to a rural area.
-In that case, you may keep your current rate plan with your utility retailer or find a similar retail rate.
+In that case, you may be able to keep your current rate plan with your utility retailer.
 You might see your utility delivery costs increase or decrease because another distribution company serves your new site.

 - Know your utility responsibilities